-A Waiting Game For Immigrants And Border Agents On 2 Sides Of The Border Wall
+A Waiting Game For Immigrants And Border Agents On Both Sides Of The Wall

-A Waiting Game For Immigrants And Border Agents On 2 Sides Of The Border Wall
+A Waiting Game For Immigrants And Border Agents On Both Sides Of The Wall

 For Tijuana, the Central American caravans that arrived there in November have become a humanitarian challenge.
-For the Trump Administration, they are a national security threat, as well as a potent and convenient symbol of why the United States needs stronger border security.
+For the Trump administration, they are a national security threat, as well as a potent and convenient symbol of why the United States needs stronger border security.

 "We don't know who else is in that group," says Rodney Scott, chief of the San Diego Border Patrol Sector.
 "The sheer numbers indicate there are nefarious people within the caravans."

-On a recent visit to Tijuana, the caravan migrants look more bedraggled than nefarious.
+On a recent visit to Tijuana, the caravan migrants looked more bedraggled than nefarious.

 The list